Rubus gratus

-Rubus gratus is a species of bramble found across much of Northwest Europe.
+Rubus gratus is a species of bramble found across much of Northwestern Europe.

 Description

-Rubus gratus is an arching shrub, with a reddish purple, sharply angled stem.
+Rubus gratus is an arching shrub, with a reddish-purple, sharply angled stem.
 The stem has numerous prickles of varying sizes, most being between 4 and 7 mm in length.
 The leaves are composed of five yellowish green leaflets.
-Flowers are large (to 4cm in diameter), and pink.
+The pink flowers are up to 4 cm in diameter).

-Culinary use
+Uses

-Rubus gratus has been described as having some of the choicest fruits – the blackberries – among Rubus species, particularly for cooked desserts.
+The fruits have been described as some of the choicest blackberries in the genus, particularly for cooked desserts.